LinuxAtDuke/Intro-to-MySQL/README.md

 	_mysql>>_ ALTER TABLE lcl_genotypes MODIFY SNPpos VARCHAR(767) NOT NULL;

 	_mysql>>_ DESCRIBE lcl_genotypes;

+		[take note of what changed in the output here as opposed to before]

 	_mysql>>_ DESCRIBE gwas_results;

 	_mysql>>_ ALTER TABLE gwas\_results MODIFY study\_population VARCHAR(16) NOT NULL;

 	_mysql>>_ DESCRIBE gwas_results;

+		[take note of what changed in the output here as opposed to before]

 <a name='unit4'></a>
 ## Unit 4: Populating database with data